doorkeeper-gem/doorkeeper/README.md

 Called without it, `#clear_old_secret!` ends whatever grace period the row holds, which is what an admin ending one by hand means.
 It needs the columns, not the option: a server that has turned `enable_secret_rotation` off can still end a grace period its last rotation opened, without re-arming the feature for every other client first.

 A deadline is a comparison made when a client authenticates, not something stamped on the row: `old_secret_created_at + secret_rotation_grace_period` is evaluated against the configuration in force at the time.
-Shortening the period does not remove what is already retained, and lengthening or removing it later puts that secret back into service — as does turning `enable_secret_rotation` off and on again, since neither clears the column. `#clear_old_secret!` is the only thing that does, so run it rather than relying on a deadline to have retired anything permanently.
+Shortening the period does not remove what is already retained, and lengthening or removing it later puts that secret back into service — as does turning `enable_secret_rotation` off and on again, since neither clears the column.
+Only `#clear_old_secret!` — or `#rotate_secret!(revoke_old: true)`, which rotates as it drops it — clears the column, so run one of them rather than relying on a deadline to have retired anything permanently.

 ### Compromised secrets